wlfio/drop-confirm/README.md

 ## Compatibility

-As of now, DropConfirm supports versions from 1.20 to 1.20.2.
+As of now, DropConfirm supports versions from 1.20 to 1.20.2 (with a less featureful backport for 1.19.4).

 Newer versions will likely be supported, and older versions may or may not work with slight modifications to the source.